AnyLog-co/documentation/adding data.md

 ***Option C: Data transferred using POST***

-The data is transferred using REST POST command.
+The data is transferred using REST POST messages.
 The headers include a topic (or if not provided, the default topic is used) and the AnyLog mapper transforms the received data to the destination format.
 Details are available at the section [Using a POST command](#using-a-post-command).

-The following command provides status and statistics on the messages by HTTP POST:
+The following command provides status and statistics on HTTP POST messages:
 <pre>
 get rest calls
 </pre>